wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - `setStirRounding(stirRounding)`: set the stir rounding mode of the plotter.
 This mode rounds most numbers to 3 digits after the decimal point, same as manual instructions on the online plotter.
   - `stirRounding`: `true` or `false`.
   - some operations that potentially require high precision is not rounded.
 For example stirring to certain target effect.
-- `logSalt()`: log the current moon salt and sun salt used, since plotter scripting do not calculate it automatically.
+- `printSalt()`: print the current moon salt and sun salt used, since plotter scripting do not calculate it automatically.
   - All functions related to salt usage have grains as return value.
 This can be used to manually calculate the salt usage.

 #### Vector operations